December 1, 2023

 It seemed likely that the railway, and surrounding woodland, would be sold for private development.
 But there was a happy ending to the story.

-Local non-profit organisations discovered the railways closure, and combined forces to try to acquire the railway corridor.
+Local non-profits discovered the railways closure, and combined forces to try to acquire the railway corridor.

 The real 'Stand By Me' bridge is part of a hiking trail